WNPX-TV: Analog-to-digital conversion

 WNPX-TV ended regular programming on its analog signal, over UHF channel 28, on June 12, 2009, the official date on which full-power television stations in the United States were federally mandated to transition from analog to digital broadcasts.
 The station's digital signal remained on its pre-transition UHF channel 36, using virtual channel 28.

 Spectrum incentive auction results

 In the summer of 2017, as a result of its participation in the FCC's 2016–17 incentive auction, WNPX filed for a construction permit for its digital signal to relocate to UHF channel 32.
 On October 18, 2019, WNPX moved to channel 32 due to spectrum repacking.
 CBS affiliate WTVF moved its digital signal allocation to WNPX's former allocation.

 Former translator

 Until 2015, the station also utilized an analog translator, WNPX-LP on channel 20, located at Whites Creek.
 The translator was sold to Daystar on March 26, 2015.

-Out-of-market coverage

-Until September 2023, WNPX also served as the de facto Ion outlet for the Bowling Green media market in southern Kentucky, as that area did not have an Ion station of its own.
-Even with WNKY-LD (channel 35) serving as a local Ion affiliate, WNPX still provides grade B quality signal coverage in the southwestern half of the Bowling Green DMA.